DouglasUrner/GDP1/units/4/assignments/2-first-unity-game/index.md

 * I can create folders in Unity.
 * I can create new scenes in Unity.
+* I can rename GameObjects and other Unity assets.
 * I can create **prefabs** in Unity.
 * I can adjust GameObject parameters in the Inspector.